-It alludes to the penalty of your obligation, that of be bu al, and is the sign with which you salute the I. M on entering or retiring from a Council of R. M.
+It alludes to the penalty of your obligation, that of be bu al, and is the sign with which you salute the I. M. on entering or retiring from a Council of R. M.

-The sign of recognition of this degree is given as follows.
+The sign of recognition of this degree is given as follows:

-(Taking something with either Masonic or Scriptural inscription in the hand and handing to the C. C., K. S. says:)
+(Taking something in the hand and handing it to C, of C, K S says)